Squats 101: How to Achieve Proper Squat Form

 Once you're at the top of the squat, squeeze your glutes, this will naturally tuck your pelvis into a neutral position.
 This is known as a posterior pelvic tilt, the issue is that most people thrust their hips forward.
 Avoid thrusting, and focus on squeezing your glutes to naturally cause the pelvis to tilt forward.

 That's how you do a barbell back squat with good form and technique!
 Once you got the form down, and are able to do at least 10 reps (without sacrificing form), you can start adding heavier weights.
-Don't forget to add a barbell pad to help ease the pain in your upper back from the heavy weight!
-It'll also help you focus on lifting the heavy weight, instead of the pain, it's definitely worth the investment.
+For heavier sets, consider using a weight lifting belt!
+It'll help stabilize and reduce the stress on your spine when squatting really heavy, this in turn will help you push through more reps and lift more confidently.

 Common mistakes to avoid

 To take things a step further, we want to give you common squat mistakes that new, and even experienced, lifters fall victim to.

 - Lifting the heels or toes off the floor: Although you should drive through your heels, you shouldn't focus on it so much that the balls of your feet rise up.
 It's crucial to keep your feet firmly planted on the ground throughout the entire squat movement.
 So, don't raise your heels or your toes because you'll lose your balance.

 - Letting your knees cave inward: As we mentioned before, your knees should track laterally above your feet.
 If they're too far out it can cause the knees to collapse inward putting stress on your lower back.